juanjosevega99/zemoga-test/README.md

 Feel free to use npm or yarn

-Install the package in root folder and frontend folder (run the API first)
+Install the package in root folder and frontend folder

 ```bash
 $ npm install